Denis Pronovost

 Denis Pronovost (born 3 May 1953) was a member of the House of Commons of Canada from 1988 to 1993.

 Early career

 He was born in Grand-Mère, Quebec and was a local radio host and journalist.

 Federal politics

 Pronovost ran as a Progressive Conservative candidate in the district of Saint-Maurice in 1988 and was elected.
 He was the first member of his party to be sent to the House of Commons by voters of that district in decades.

+Political downfall

+He served in the 34th Canadian Parliament, but was charged and convicted regarding sexual assaults on young males.
+He left his party to sit as an Independent on 17 June 1993 and did not run for re-election in 1993.